RIR360/development/journal/2025/june.md

 ## 06/09/2025
 - Don't take everything on your head, everything's not your responsibility.
-- Dealing with a lot of things is to understand which to deal with now and which to avoid.
+- Dealing with a lot of things is to understand which to deal with now and which to postpone.
+- Take your care first before all, you'll stay good.